 - Fill and compact chemicals and pills in pharmaceutical drum or keg

 - Compacting rubber, plastic or glass particles to reduce container size

 The tabletop usually takes the form of either a flat or domed plate onto which the container is loaded, with big bags often being filled on a flat table so that a pallet can be placed beneath before filling.

 A common use of a vibration table is to compact material in bulk bags - adding significantly to the stability of the bag as well as the volume contained.
 This has a great advantage when bulk bags are being transported or stored - allowing for bags to be stacked safely (in accordance to health and safety standards) and also saving costs by minimising space used in transit.

 Using a vibrating table for precast concrete moulds:

-Vibrating tables are also often used to reduce the trapped bubbles when making concrete molds or castings, and to evenly compact the concrete out into the mold.
-The food industry also benefits from using this technique, as foods such as chocolate also need the trapped bubbles worked out when filling a mold.
-As specialists in our field, our vibrating tables for concrete molds and chocolate molds are not the very cheapest on the market, but always provide exceptional results.
+Table units are also often used to reduce the trapped bubbles when making concrete molds or castings, and to evenly compact the concrete out into the mould.
+The food industry also benefits from using this technique, as foods such as chocolate often require the trapped bubbles worked out when filling a mould.
+As specialists in our field, our compaction tables for concrete moulds and chocolate moulds are not the very cheapest on the market, but always provide exceptional results.

 As part of a filling and weighing system: